onflow/flow-go/pkg/language/docs/language.md

             && other.y == self.y
     }

-    // this allows points to have a hash value and satisfiest the `Hashable` interface pub synthetic hashValue: Int {
+    // this allows points to have a hash value and satisfy the `Hashable` interface pub synthetic hashValue: Int {
         get {
             var hash = 7